akshaycsasidharan/BookManagementSystem/README.md

    } <br>

    **Login as an existing user:** <br>
-     Send a POST request to /api/users/login with the following JSON body: <br>
+      &nbsp;&nbsp;Send a POST request to /api/users/login with the following JSON body: <br>
    { <br>
       &nbsp;&nbsp;"username": "your_username", <br>
       &nbsp;&nbsp;"password": "your_password" <br>